7 dishwasher tips that can save you money

 (Image credit: Future)

 If you want to save money in the long run, you’ll want to help your dishwasher last as long as possible, so it requires fewer repairs and won’t need replacing as often.
 There are several ways you can do this.
-First, you need to learn how to clean a dishwasher, and get into the habit of checking the filter after each cycle.
+First, you need to learn how often to clean your dishwasher and how to clean a dishwasher, and get into the habit of checking the filter after each cycle.
+It's also worth knowing how to deep clean a dishwasher, which you should do once a month.
 You’ll also want to make sure you don’t load it with something you should never put in a dishwasher.
 As well as damaging the items, this can potentially damage the dishwasher itself.

 You should also descale your dishwasher regularly to extend its lifespan.
 This will keep any limescale at bay — white vinegar works brilliantly for this.
 Keep the salt reservoir topped up at all times too; this can deter limescale from building up in the first place.